c10ckw0rk/siteminder-test/README.md

 #### UX

 Front end is really lacking here, usually would have a much nicer interface.
 I can provide examples of other UI's I have worked on.
 Wanted to just focus on the technical side of things.
+Usually would include a css loader as well while waiting for content to load.